Listen to the episode

 parents car, your friends car or your car?
 Share it with us in the comments

-chat with us in our Discord group and share your stories
+below or chat with us in our Discord group and share your stories

 there.
 [00:44:15] I personally feel like freak out whenever I get into any